playmakerchain/powerplay-builtins/descriptions.md

 - `params.sol`

-    Params stores the governance params of VeChain thor.
+    Params stores the governance params of PowerPlay.
 The params can be set by the executor, a contract that is authorized to modify governance params by a voting Committee.
 Anyone can get the params just by calling "get" funtion.
 The governance params is written in genesis block at launch time.
-You can check these params at source file: https://github.com/vechain/thor/blob/master/thor/params.go.
+You can check these params at source file: https://github.com/playmakerchain/powerplay/blob/master/powerplay/params.go.

 - `prototype.sol`

-    Prototype is an account management model of VeChainThor.
+    Prototype is an account management model of PowerPlay.
 In the account management model every contract has a master account, which, by default, is the creator of a contract.
 The master account plays the role of a contract manager, which has some authorities including "setMaster", "setCreditPlan", "addUser", "removeUser" and "selectSponsor".